apiphoomchu/Screen-Saver/README.md

 ## Configuration

 - By default, the slideshow fetches images from the `images` directory located in the project's resources.
-Replace the contents of this folder with your desired images, or update the `folderName` variable in the code to point to a different directory.
+Replace the contents of this folder with your desired images, or update the `images` variable in the code to point to a different directory.

 - Adjust the `timeInterval` in the `setupTimer()` function if you want to change the duration each image is displayed.